NOCN Group to buy CPCS from CITB, retaining jobs in Norfolk

 The agreed sale of the CPCS to NOCN Group is an example of a service which CITB will transfer as part of its Vision 2020 plan to take on a strategic role to influence training provision and competence.
 This means providing training and card schemes will be better delivered by others.

-The transition is expected to happen in two phases with completion expected by August 2019, subject to all parties being ready.
+The transition is expected to happen in two phases with completion expected by late 2019, subject to all parties being ready.
 This will ensure a smooth changeover of systems and processes with minimal disruption to colleagues and customers.

 NOCN Media contact: